leonardopagliochini/QuantumC/README.md

    ```bash
    python pipeline.py json_out/try.json
    ```
-   The script prints the reconstructed C source, the classical MLIR, and the quantum MLIR to the terminal.
+   The script prints the reconstructed C source, the classical MLIR, and the intermediate quantum IR to the terminal.

 ## Pipeline Overview